gtuck/web3400-Course-Docs/assignments/01/description.md

 ```

 ## Project Completion and Review
 At this point, you have a complete HTML page with all the elements and structures learned.
-The final code combines all the above snippets and is organized into a coherent webpage.
+The final code combines all the above snippets and is organized into a coherent webpage (index.html).

-**Deliverable:**
-Save the file as index.html in your assignments/01 folder

-## Adding, Committing, and Pushing the Changes
+## Committ, and Push the Final Changes
-- **Open Terminal in VS Code**: Use Terminal -> New Terminal from the top menu.
-- **Stage the Change**: Execute `git add index.php`.
+- **Objective**: In a VS Code Terminal committ and push completed index.html file.
+- **Topics**:
-- **Commit the Change**: Type `git commit -m "Add comment to index.php"`.
+  1. Commit the Change: Type `git commit -m "Update index.html"`.
-- **Push the Change**: Run `git push origin main`.
+  2. Push the Change: Run `git push`.

-## Submitting the Assignment
-- **Confirm Changes on GitHub**: Visit your `web3400/assignments/01` repository folder on GitHub.
-- **Locate the Updated `index.php` File**: Ensure your changes are visible.
-- **Submit the Assignment**: Provide the URL of your updated `index.php` file in the format: `https://github.com/[your-account-name]/web3400/blob/main/index.php`.
-Replace `[your-account-name]` with your GitHub username.
+  3. Visit your web3400 repo on GitHub and verify your updates.